Cloud-based inventory management software is a game-changer for ecommerce.

 Keep in mind that "you get what you pay for" when it comes to ecommerce business intelligence.
 You won't have the same sort of forecasting power from free inventory management software as you will from enterprise-grade alternatives.

 5. Safety and security

 Your inventory numbers are secure documents, and keeping them safe should be a priority for ecommerce retailers in a competitive field.

 Cloud-based inventory management software uses industry-standard encryption to keep data confidential, which your customers should appreciate as they send you their credit card information for billing.

 How to Choose the Best Cloud-Based Inventory Management Software?

 There are several cloud-based inventory management software products out there, and if you're going to get a good one, it helps to know what you're looking for.

 Basically, you want something easy to interface with on multiple platforms, integrates multiple functions into a smooth workflow, and optimizes industry best practices to get the most out of the package you're paying for.

-Everybody needs something different from their cloud solution, but this article covers the most popular options you're probably already looking at.
-The short list of inventory management features you need to look for is:
+Everybody needs something different from their cloud solution.
+The shortlist of inventory management features you need to look for is:

 - Centralization: Connect tools to your sales platforms with a single database.
 This spreads changes across all reorder points as soon as you update a single interface, which limits the potential for errors.